Hg24111999/Pizza-Sales-Dashboard-/README.md

 # Pizza_Dashboard
-I made a Pizza Sales Report.
+I made a Pizza Sales Report using Power BI and MSSQL.